BuildWithLal/ai-powered-chatbots/README.md

 ### Bots Included
 1. **DineBot**: An AI-powered restaurant assistant to help users browse menus, check prices, and place orders.
 2. **HireBot**: A resume-querying assistant that helps tech leads find matching candidates by asking questions about resumes.
+3. **HealthInsightBot**: operates within the healthcare domain, focusing on assisting users in understanding medical reports, conditions, or general healthcare inquiries.
 3. _(Add more bots here as we build them)_

 ### Features